FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 products can be sold.
 The actual responses you receive in each case will depend on the state of the context data in your system at the time.
-If you find that you have already deleted an entity by mistake, you can restore the initial context by reloading the data from the command line
+If you find that you have already deleted an entity by mistake, you can restore the initial context by reloading the data from the command-line

 ```bash
 ./import-data